 Bridgestone e6 golf balls have been used by amateur golfers for the better part of 15 years thanks to its soft feel and low compression that Bridgestone has consistently delivered.
 The e6 lineup has been one of the most successful golf balls they’ve ever made.

 The e6 is a great ball of a mid to high handicapper to play, not to mention the fact that it’s very well priced, so if you lose one it’s nothing like losing a Pro V1.
-The e6 is well balanced off the tee and around the green, making it a worth ball for most players.
+The e6 is well balanced off the tee and around the green, making it a worthy ball for most players.
+We’ve looked at a detailed breakdown of how this ball performs on the golf course; check out our full review below!

 |Key Performance Traits||Soft Feel, Long Distance|

-The e6 series has always been Bridgestone’s lowest spinning balls, which translates into longer and straighter shots off the tee.
-The ball is made to reduce side spin on mishits which does help reduce the severity of slices and hooks.
+The Bridgestone e6 series has always been one of Bridgestone’s lowest spinning balls, which translates into longer and straighter shots off the tee.
+The e6 golf ball is made to reduce side spin on mishits which does help reduce the severity of slices and hooks.
 The fact that there is less spin on longer shots does make the ball slightly less workable and less suitable for low handicappers; if you’re looking for pure distance and straighter shots this is a good option.

 The e6 is made with a 330 seamless dimple design and has the following specs: